 And the results are really interesting.

-The Rutgers Cooperative Extension did a study on several different types of grasses.
+Rutgers studied several different types of grasses.

-Since Tall Fescue has a deeper root system, it is more drought tolerant and held up better in summer conditions.
+Since Tall Fescue has a deeper root system, it is more drought-tolerant and held up better in summer conditions.

 But that’s not all!